trexfeathers/trexfeathers.github.io/content/software_development/martins_strengths.md

 I like to look at the **big picture**.
 What's most important for delivering a goal?
 What's routines and structures will deliver the best results?

+I enjoy revisiting existing solutions and ways of working and **enhancing** them using the
+**latest knowledge and technology**.
+This has often been useful in my career when teamed with others who are more focussed on creating new things - we make a good combination.